b-kolar/JRC_seeker-archived-v1-/README.md

 ## Sample Data

-In the ```/sample_data``` folder you can find some sample files to get binokulars running.
+In the ```/sample_data``` folder you can find some sample files to test if JRC Seeker is running properly on your machine.
 Below you can find an explanation of where these files come from and how we created them, just in case you were interested:

-**sample.bam - Sample BAM file**
+**sample_data.bam - Sample BAM file**

 This BAM file is of data from chromosome 20 of the pooled blood data from old and young men from the following study: https://www.ebi.ac.uk/ena/browser/view/PRJEB28044?show=reads.